-Husqvarna motorcycles are designed and built to withstand the normal stresses and strains of competitive use.
-The motorcycles comply with currently valid regulations and categories of the top international motorsport organizations.
+This vehicle is designed and built to withstand the normal stresses and strains of competitive use.
+This vehicle complies with the currently valid regulations and categories of the top international motorsport organizations.

-Only trained personnel are allowed to drive the vehicle.
-The motorcycle is authorized for public road traffic in the homologated (reduced) version only.

-The derestricted version of the vehicle must only be operated in closed off areas away from public highway traffic.
+This vehicle is only authorized for operation on public roads in the homologated (restricted) version.
+The derestricted version of this vehicle must only be operated in closed off areas away from public highway traffic.

-This motorcycle is designed for use in offroad endurance competition and not primarily for use in motocross.
+This vehicle is designed for use in offroad endurance competition, and not primarily for use in motocross.